 Overview of the Proactive Monitoring (PAM) Programme

-PAM Assay Testing
+PAM Assay Testing Process

 All gold refiners must be capable of assaying within the range of 995-999.9.
-Those which normally only produce four-nines gold are therefore required to purchase a set of six gold reference samples from the LBMA.
+Those which normally only produce four-nines gold are therefore required to purchase a set of six gold reference samples from LBMA.
 These samples cover the full range from 995 and above.
-The refiner submits its assay results to the LBMA for comparison with the mean assay values previously provided by the referee.
+The refiner submits its assay results to LBMA for comparison with the mean assay values previously provided by the referee.
 Full details of this process are explained in Annex I of the Good Delivery Rules.